Celtic Park: New Celtic Park (1892–1904)

 The new stadium was built in a disused brickyard at Janefield Street, 200 yards from the old site.
 The first turf, which had been transported from County Donegal, was laid by Irish patriot Michael Davitt and planted with shamrocks.
 He recited a verse that said the turf would "take root and flourish", but it was stolen soon afterwards.
-A journalist said the move was like "leaving the graveyard to enter paradise", which led to the ground being nicknamed "Paradise", although it is also often referred to as "Parkhead".
+A journalist said the move was like "leaving the graveyard to enter paradise", which led to the ground being nicknamed "Paradise".
 The new Celtic Park was opened on 20 August 1892 with a match against Renton.
 A journalist writing in the Athletic News described Celtic Park as the best ground in Britain at the time, a title for which it may only have been challenged by Goodison Park, the home of Everton.
 Celtic Park was immediately successful, attracting record gate receipts and an attendance of 45,107 for the Scotland v England game in the 1894 British Home Championship.
 Celtic purchased the site for £100,000 in 1897.

 The new stadium initially consisted of terracing with a capacity of approximately 40,000.
 It was an elongated oval shape, similar to Hampden Park.
 A running track and concrete cycling track were also constructed around the periphery of the pitch.
 On the northern side of the pitch there was a pavilion and a seated stand.
+An experimental floodlit football game was played on Christmas Day 1893.
+This was unsuccessful due to the ball repeatedly striking the lamps, which were hung over the pitch by wiring.
 In 1894, Celtic built the first ever press box at a football stadium in Britain, located high up on the main stand at Celtic Park.
 Later in the 1890s, club director James Grant financed the construction of an enclosed windowed stand (completed in 1899), built on stilts on the south side of the pitch.
 The spectators watched through sliding windows from padded seats, but they had to climb four flights of stairs to reach their position and the windows frequently steamed up.